ibm-cloud-docs/vpc/block_storage_is_manage.md

    You can also add **access management tags** to a volume from the Add tags menu.
 For more information about creating and adding access management tags, see [Apply access management tags to a volume](#storage-add-access-mgt-tags).
    {: note}

 5. When you're done adding tags, click **Save**.
-When you refresh the screen, the list of block storage volumes shows the number of tags added in the **Tags** column.
+When you refresh the screen, the list of block storage volumes shows the number of tags that are added in the **Tags** column.

 You can also add tags from the volume details page: